 - If your child is under 3 months of age, see a doctor right away.
 It is more difficult to assess the condition of a baby this age, even if he seems to be doing fine after a blow to the head.

-If your child is behaving normally and is not displaying any of the symptoms listed in the red box, watch him:
+If your child is behaving normally and is not displaying any of the symptoms listed in the red box below, keep a close eye on him:

-In the 24 to 48 hours following the blow to the head – If your child has any of the symptoms in the red box above, see a doctor.
+In the first 24 to 48 hours after the blow to the head – If your child has any of the symptoms in the red box below, see a doctor.